What is LENR Research? (LENR FAQs)

 LENR (Low Energy Nuclear Reactions) and "Cold Fusion" Definitions and Descriptions

-LENR (LENRs): A class of nuclear reactions that occur at or near room temperature that are based on non-fusion reactions, for example, neutron-based reactions.
-LENRs are based on Standard Model physics and can occur in condensed matter under mild macrophysical conditions.
-Key steps in LENR processes, unlike nuclear fusion or fission, are based primarily on electroweak interactions rather than strong-force interactions.
+LENR (LENRs): According to the best understanding so far, LENRs are explained by neutron-based electroweak interactions.
+They are a class of nuclear reactions that occur at or near room temperature based on Standard Model physics and can occur in condensed matter under mild macrophysical conditions.
+They differ from nuclear fission or fusion which rely on strong-force interactions.
 Unlike fission reactions, low-energy nuclear reactions do not produce nuclear chain reactions.
+Among novel concepts in nuclear energy research, LENRs are unique in that laboratory experiments have demonstrated the generation of net energy.

 Cold fusion (idea)

-: The proposed concept that nuclear fusion reactions occur at or near room temperature.
-An unproven idea that deuterium nuclei overcome the Coulomb barrier at room temperature at high reaction rates and undergo deuterium-deuterium nuclear fusion.
-Fusion relies primarily on strong-force interactions and normally requires temperatures in the millions of degrees.
+: An unproven hypothesis that deuterium nuclei overcome the Coulomb barrier at room temperature at high reaction rates and undergo deuterium-deuterium nuclear fusion.
+A broad array of experimental results conflict with this "cold fusion" hypothesis.

 Cold fusion (history)